johnt1838/bachelor-thesis/README.md

 The project simulates the creation of IoT devices.
-The devices send data to an api endpoint.
+X devices send data to an api endpoint.
 The data that is gathered in json format will be used by a main model and they will be preproccessed before the trainning.
 An addition endpoint will store addition entries that can be used for model testing purposes.